nus-cs2103-AY2122S1/ip/docs/README.md

 Usage: `find KEYWORD`

-Expected outcome: Displays all the task that include `KEYWORD` in their task name.
+Displays all the task that include `KEYWORD` in their task name.

 <hr />